shawnbotz/frontend-take-home/readme.md

 ### What happens after I’m done?

-We’ll schedule a 30–minute call where we’ll walk through the code you’ve submitted.
+We’ll schedule a 30–minute call or in-person session where we’ll walk through the code you’ve submitted.
 We’ll also discuss the types of improvements you might make going forward, if this were a real project.

 We’re not evaluating your presentation skills in this call.
 Rather, this is an opportunity for us to better understand the thought process behind your work, and thus assess it more accurately.